telerik/reporting-docs/knowledge-base/add-header-printable-on-every-page-to-list.md

 The List is a variation of the Table as explained in the article [Template Variations of the Table Report Item]({%slug table_template_items%}) and exposes the property [ColumnHeadersPrintOnEveryPage](/api/telerik.reporting.table#Telerik_Reporting_Table_ColumnHeadersPrintOnEveryPage).
 The property lets you print the Table Header on every page where the table/list appears.

-By default, the List lacks the Table Header, so we need to add it to use the property and display a header on every page.
+By default, the List lacks the Table Header, so we must add it to use the property and display a header on every page.
 Here are the necessary steps:

 1. Insert a Row into the List: